 Definitely leave space for Harriet’s ice cream, though.
 It all started with an ice-cream maker picked up at a car boot sale on her 15th birthday.
 The journey to the filling station was a meandering one that involved a mobile ice- cream parlour and years of experimentation.
 Today, flavours range from brown bread, rhubarb and custard to chocolate and crystallised bergamot.
 My choice?
 Pistachio and orange blossom.

 Asian flavours are also on the menu at Made by Bob in Cirencester (foodmadebybob.com).
 Ciren is a real foodie hub with a cluster of gourmet hangouts that includes Jesse’s Bistro (jessebistro.co.uk) – the meat sourced from the adjacent butcher’s shop at the front – and Jack’s Coffee Shop (@jacks_shop).
-But the town’s hottest table is arguably Bob Parkinson’s fuss-free restaurant and deli a couple of streets away, which is currently being refurbished in order to open in time for Christmas.
+But the town’s hottest table is arguably Bob Parkinson’s fuss-free restaurant and deli a couple of streets away.

 Cotswolds born and bred but returned from a stint in London, Parkinson is passionate about Asian cooking.
 His restaurant in the town’s old Corn Hall has a huge open kitchen and is a great place to grab lunch.
 On the daily changing menu you’ll often find geng jeut, a fragrant and clear Asian broth bobbing with chicken, shiitake mushrooms, coconut and deep fried garlic; and a real winter warmer – geng paneang, a rich red beef curry sprinkled with peanuts and Thai basil.
 There’s also a strong Italian influence – think grilled bruschetta with marinated peppers, artichoke, mozzarella, capers and basil oil – with Sardinian ingredients sourced from London-based Stefano Chessa.